Here are some quick tips for using some of the statistical sources that were covered in the library instruction session:

 Statistical Abstract of the United States

-- Useful Documentation: Descriptions of each type of ANES study.
-Further information about methodologies used in individual studies can be found by going to the Data Center page and clicking on "Study Page" for the study you are interested in learning about.
+Useful Documentation: Further information about methodologies used in individual studies can be found by going to the Data Center page and clicking on "Study Page" for the study you are interested in learning about.